teja-vellanki/AngloAmericanTest/README.md

 #Anglo American Tech Challenge - Quality Team

-Hi,
-Thanks for detailed description about the technical test.

 Below are the tools that i have used to setup a basic framework and write the tests Specflow
 Nunit